-The District shall publish an annual public notice informing parents or eligible students of their right to refuse the release of student directory information and indicating a time period for their response.
-Following such public notice and a reasonable response period, the District may release such information to an outside group without individual consent.
+The District shall publish an annual public notice informing parents or eligible students of their right to refuse the release of student directory information and indicating a time period for their their response.
+Following such public notice and a reasonable response period, the District may, in accordance with stipulations set forth in this policy, release such information to an outside group without individual consent.

-In accordance with the Family Educational Rights and Privacy Act (FERPA), the District defines student directory information as the following: name; address; telephone listing; date and place of birth, enrollment status; major field of study; grade level; participation in officially recognized activities and sports; weight and height (if members of athletic teams), dates of attendance; honors, degrees and awards received; electronic mail address; photograph; and the name of the education agency or institution most recently previously attended by the student.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the District defines student directory information as the following: name; address; telephone listing; date and place of birth, enrollment status; major field of study; grade level; participation in officially recognized activities and sports; weight and height (if members of athletic teams), dates of attendance; honors, degrees and awards received; electronic mail address; photograph; the name of the education agency or institution most recently previously attended by the student; and photographic/digital images, voiceprints, video and streaming video for instructional and school purposes.

-Family Educational Rights and Privacy Act of 1974, 20 United States Code USC Section 1232 (g), 34 Code of Federal Regulations (CFR) Part 99, NOTE:Refer also to Policies #7121 -- Diagnostic Screening of Students, #7243 -- Student Privacy #7511 -- Immunization of Students, #7512 -- Student Physicals , #7513 -- Administration of Medication, Adopted: 7/16/08
+Family Educational Rights and Privacy Act of 1974 20 United States Code USC Section 1232 (g) 34 Code of Federal Regulations (CFR) Part 99 Every Student Succeeds Act (ESSA) of 2015

+NOTE: Refer also to Policies #7121 -- Diagnostic Screening of Students

+#7243 -- Student Privacy

+#7511 -- Immunization of Students